 Don’t get too focused and obsessed with destroying negative beliefs.
 This is a major error in so many people; they get it into their heads that they need to be always “eliminating negative beliefs” and completely ignore the installing of new, productive beliefs.

-Sadly, an obsessive focus on the negative, even if it’s to be rid of it, can generate a self-fulfilling prophesy; after all, we get what we focus most on.
+Sadly, an obsessive focus on the negative, even if it’s to be rid of it, can generate a self-fulfilling prophecy; after all, we get what we focus most on.
 At all times, choose to focus on the positive ahead of the negative.

 Thanks for reading!